Mudoh24/2024-Paris-Summer-Olympic-Report/README.md

 ### Key Objectives
--The ratio of gold, silver, and bronze medals for each country -The top 10 countries with the highest number of gold medals -Medals won per position rank for each country
+- The ratio of gold, silver, and bronze medals for each country
+- To examine the top 10 countries with the highest number of gold medals
+- Medals won per position rank for each country
 - To analyse Medal distribution across continents
 - To examine he distribution of medals by each country according to its position

 ### Data Source
 The dataset used for this analysis constitute the Paris 2024 summer olympic outcome from various particpating countries [olympics2024.csv](https://www.kaggle.com/datasets/berkayalan/paris-2024-olympics-medals?select=olympics2024.csv)

-### Tool Used
+### Tools Used
 -SQL Server for Data Analysis
 -Power BI for Creating Reports